itsmesrujan/templates/programmingLanguages/python/README.md

 __*Disclaimer*__:

-Pleas note that the description in templates is improvised as per my convenience.
+Please note that the description in templates is improvised as per my convenience.